FAQ: Therapy with Rebecca

 Because we've already taken some time to get to know each other on the phone, during the first session we can jump right in.
 I'll go over some of the nuts and bolts of therapy, like confidentiality, the financial stuff, and scheduling, and then we'll talk more about how you'd like to use counseling to reduce stress and anxiety, grow, change, and most of all, start to love your life!
 You might also be surprised to find that we'll likely do a lot of laughing - life can be totally absurd and wonderful and terrible all at once - finding the humor in your predicament can be super healing.
 You'll leave that first session with some new thoughts to ponder, and maybe even a little homework if that's your thing.

 How long will I be in therapy?

 The answer is, it depends!
 Starting with your phone consultation, before you ever come into the office, we work on creating clear, measurable therapy goals so you know whether you're making progress.
 We'll meet weekly until your goals are met.
 Most people don't come to counseling right away, and my hope is to help you feel better and less overwhelmed ASAP.
 If you feel stuck, we'll work together to try a different approach.
 If you feel like you've met your initial goals and want to create new ones, we can do that too!
-And if there is ever a time we agree that I'm not the best person to help you, I'll help you get connected to someone who can.
+And if there is ever a time we agree that I'm not the best person to help you, I'll help you get connected to someone who is.